 Captain America: The Winter Soldier

-The big fall of S.H.I.E.L.D. is set a couple years after the organization helped form The Avengers, set in 2014.
+The big fall of S.H.I.E.L.D. is set a couple of years after the organization helped form The Avengers, set in 2014.

 Guardians of the Galaxy

 The events of Guardians of the Galaxy also take place in 2014, around the same time as The Winter Soldier.

 The Guardians sequel takes place a couple of months after the events of the first film.

 Avengers: Age of Ultron

 The second Avengers team-up film takes place in the wake of S.H.I.E.L.D.’s dismantling, in the year 2015.

 While the Avengers are fighting off ol’ Ultron, Scott Lang is busy becoming Ant-Man in 2015.

 The Captain America sequel that’s also kinda-sorta an Avengers movie takes place in 2016, bringing additional characters into the fold to set the table for Infinity War and Endgame.
 But it also contains flashbacks that take place between The First Avenger and Iron Man, revealing the circumstances that surrounded the death of Tony Stark’s parents.

 The first MCU Spider-Man movie takes place the fall after the events of Captain America: Civil War, with Tom Holland’s Peter Parker struggling to become his own hero.